WNDB

-WNDB (1150 AM) is a commercial radio station broadcasting a talk radio format.
+WNDB (1150 kHz) is a commercial radio station broadcasting a talk radio format.
 Licensed to Daytona Beach, Florida, the station is owned by Southern Stone Communications.
-It signed on the air in April 1948, 75 years ago (1948-04).
+It signed on the air in April 1948.

 WNDB is powered at 1,000 watts.
-By day, it is non-directional.
-But at night, to protect other stations at 1150 AM, it uses a directional antenna with a two-tower array.
+By day, it is non-directional; at night, to protect other stations on 1150 AM, it uses a directional antenna with a two-tower array.
 Programming is also heard on 250-watt FM translator 98.5 W253DI in Daytona Beach.